Aaron Ramsey: Cardiff City

-After impressing in an Urdd tournament as a youngster he signed for Cardiff City, who beat off competition from Newcastle United, as a schoolboy at the age of eight, working his way through the club's youth system.
+After impressing in an Urdd tournament as a youngster he signed for Cardiff City, who fended off competition from Newcastle United, as a schoolboy at the age of eight, working his way through the club's youth system.
 After a few more years he eventually made his debut in the last home game of the 2006–07 Championship season, coming on to replace Paul Parry in the final minute of the 1–0 defeat to Hull City on 28 April 2007.
 In doing so, Ramsey became the youngest player to ever play for Cardiff City, aged just 16 years and 124 days, beating the previous record holder John Toshack.
 In June 2007, Cardiff turned down a bid of over £1 million for Ramsey from a London-based Premier League club.
 The club was not named, but it was widely believed that they continued to watch Ramsey at every available opportunity during the 2007–08 season.
 Cardiff also turned down a £1 million offer, although the deal was to start with a payment of £200,000 and rise depending on his future achievements, from Everton.

 Ramsey made his first league appearance of the 2007–08 season on 6 October, when he came on as a late substitute for Jimmy Floyd Hasselbaink in the 2–1 home win over Burnley.
 Ramsey signed his first professional contract in December 2007 and went on to make his first full professional start for Cardiff on 5 January in the FA Cup against Chasetown replacing the suspended Stephen McPhail.
 An impressive performance from Ramsey saw him head in the second Cardiff goal as they went on to win 3–1.
 Due to his performance against Chasetown, Ramsey was nominated for the Player of the Round award, eventually losing out to Coventry City's Michael Mifsud.
 On 26 April, he scored his first league goal in a 3–3 draw against Burnley.
 He went on to make his first career league start three weeks later in a 3–1 win over Queens Park Rangers and began to establish himself in the first team, making several more starts in the Cardiff side.
-He made a total of 22 appearances during the season, his first full season of professional football, and played in five of the club's six FA Cup matches, including the final, becoming the second youngest player to play in an FA Cup Final after Curtis Weston, who played in the 2004 FA Cup Final for Millwall.
+He made a total of 22 appearances during the season, his first full season of professional football, and played in five of the club's six FA Cup matches, including the final, becoming the second youngest player to play in an FA Cup final after Curtis Weston, who played in the 2004 FA Cup final for Millwall.